vitiral/wake/DESIGN.md

 All overrides must implement the [JSH] interface for communication.

-## packageManager: Override how packages are obtained
+## Package Manager: Override how packages are obtained
 ## (SPC-packageManager) <a id="SPC-packageManager" />
 ```yaml @
 partof:
 - SPC-arch
 ```

-There can only be a single package manager used within a wake execution, which may (internally) farm it's work out to other language-specific package managers.
+There can only be a single Package Manager used within a wake execution, which may (internally) farm it's work out to other language-specific Package Managers.

 A package is specified by a `pkgReq` (see [SPC-type]).
-The package manager handles resolving all requirements into the appropriate package graph.
+The Package Manager handles resolving all requirements into the appropriate package graph.

+The package manager is specified by `root.packageManager` and must support the following [JSH] API.

 ### resolvePkgs method